What is Zhiyi?

 What he isn't

-Zhiyi was not, despite the school's downstream centrality, the first to read the *Lotus Sūtra* as the Buddha's culminating teaching — the orientation reached him through his master Huisi and through Huisi's master Huiwen, and the tradition treats Huiwen as the first patriarch.
-His contribution is the systematisation: the voluminous synthetic exposition that gave the existing reading its mature curriculum, not the reading itself.
-Nor was he, despite the five periods and eight teachings schema, a doxographer in the modern historical-critical sense.
-The schema's dating of the Mahāyāna sūtras is dated as historical reconstruction but was load-bearing as theology, and reading it as a chronological hypothesis is the wrong genre of reading.
-Finally, the zhǐguān pairing he formalised was not original instruction; it was the Chinese rendering of an older *śamatha*–*vipaśyanā* coupling the Indian Buddhist contemplative literature had described for centuries before him.
-What Zhiyi did was give the existing material the systematic Chinese curriculum the East Asian tradition could carry forward — the school the Japanese received in the ninth century as Tendai, and from which almost every distinctive medieval Japanese tradition descended, was the institutional form of that systematisation.
+Zhiyi was not the first to read the *Lotus Sūtra* as the Buddha's culminating teaching.
+The orientation reached him through his master Huisi and through Huisi's master Huiwen, and the tradition treats Huiwen as the first patriarch.
+Zhiyi's contribution is the systematisation: the voluminous synthetic exposition that gave the existing reading its mature curriculum, not the reading itself.
+Nor was he a doxographer in the modern historical-critical sense, despite the five periods and eight teachings schema.
+The schema's dating of the Mahāyāna sūtras functions as theology rather than historical reconstruction.
+Reading it as a chronological hypothesis is the wrong genre.
+Finally, the zhǐguān pairing he formalised was not original instruction.
+It was the Chinese rendering of the *śamatha*–*vipaśyanā* coupling that Indian Buddhist contemplative literature had described for centuries before him.
+What Zhiyi contributed was a systematic Chinese curriculum the East Asian tradition could carry forward.
+The Tendai school the Japanese received in the ninth century, from which almost every distinctive medieval Japanese tradition descended, was the institutional form of that systematisation.